 "I particularly like the fact that the Oakshott plain fabrics have that lovely ‘shot’ look and are not therefore a flat plain colour, which means they work in well with other ‘luxury looking’ fabrics.
 And when they weave stripes, you can rely on the fact that the stripe is straight!

 "One of the main challenges for students is 'What can I make with this?'
 ‘This’ can be anything from pre-cuts such as layer cakes, charm packs and fat quarters to yardage: but it’s a challenge I actually enjoy.
 I have made several modern quilts with Oakshott's Fat 8ths bundles, which work very well as the colour grading is subtle but perfect.
-The size of the bundle is deceptive... despite their name, there can still be left overs!"
+The size of the bundle is deceptive... despite the name, there can still be left overs!"

-For more from Valerie go to www.justhands-on.tv
+Find more from Valerie at www.justhands-on.tv and Creative Quilting.

-Valerie's designs for Oakshott include:
+Valerie's designs for OakshottMORE ABOUT VALERIE